A-Cobra/angular/burger-store/README.md

 ## Requirements

-Before running the application, make sure you have [Node.js](https://nodejs.org) (minimum version 12.0.0) and [Angular CLI](https://angular.io/cli) installed on your machine.
+Before running the application, make sure you have [Node.js](https://nodejs.org) (minimum version 12.0.0), git, and [Angular CLI](https://angular.io/cli) installed on your machine.

 Use the package manager [npm](https://www.npmjs.com/) to install the dependencies and run the application.